What's Next: Growing Hotwells Primary

 close or be merged into Cathedral Primary School (CPS) - taking on its name, uniform,

 and Church of England designation.
-They plan to have early years and key stage 1 on
+They planned to have early years and key stage 1 on

 the former Hotwells site and key stage 2 at the current CPS site.

-In reality, this is not a merger but a takeover that would end 100 years of Hotwells
+The community recognized this was not a merger but a takeover that would have ended 100 years of Hotwells

-The Trust has failed to provide convincing evidence to justify such a drastic
+The Trust failed to provide convincing evidence to justify such a drastic

 decision.
-Hotwells has had some difficult years with lower pupil numbers, but the
+While Hotwells has had some difficult years with lower pupil numbers, the

 making the school sustainable.
-Many in the local area are unaware of the school,
+Many in the local area were unaware of the school,

-highlighting the lack of marketing in recent years, suggesting opportunity for greater
+highlighting the lack of marketing in recent years.

 community and provides the kind of nurturing environment that many children simply